Feelings in Spanish: 50 Useful Ways to Describe Your Emotions

-14. No importa
+14. No importa — It doesn’t matter

-15. Me da igual
+15. Me da igual — I don’t care

-Literally translated, this phrase means “It gives me equal.”
-It actually means “I don’t care” or “It’s all the same to me.”
+Literally translated, this phrase is “it gives me equal.”
+It actually means “I don’t care” or “it’s all the same to me.”

 Me da igual can sound polite or aggressive, depending on vocal tone.